Alkalinity of Water Definition:

-Alkalinity means acid neutralization capacity of water.
-When we add acid in water (adding H+ ions) water absorbs H+ ions without showing significant change in pH mainly it is due to carbonate, bicarbonate & hydroxide ion present in water or the mixture of two ions present in water.
+Alkalinity of water means acid neutralization capacity of water.
+When you add acid in water (adding H+ ions) water absorbs H+ ions without showing significant change in pH.
+Mainly, it is due to carbonate, bicarbonate & hydroxide ion present in water or the mixture of two ions present in water.
 The possibility of OH– and HCO3– ions together is not possible since they combine together to form CO3-2 ions.

 OH- + HCO3- ⇒ CO3-2 + H2O

 Types of Alkalinity:

 - P-Alkalinity also called Phenolphthalein Alkalinity because Phenolphthalein indicator used for analysis

 - M-Alkalinity also called Methyl orange Alkalinity because Methyl orange indicator used for analysis

 In alkalinity analysis different ions can be estimated separately by doing titration process in two steps.